Measuring sampling plan utility in post-marketing surveillance of medical products: Estimating sampling plan utility

 Algorithm \ref{alg:mcmcIntegration} can consume substantial computational resources. $\algparamone$ MCMC samples are needed for each of $\algparamtwo$ simulations, and each round of MCMC sampling takes a few minutes to conduct with an Intel Core 1.6GHz processor.
 Using $\algparamone=10,000$ and $\algparamtwo=1,000$ requires about 16 hours to complete an expected loss estimate for one plan designation of $\allocVec$ in the six-node example of Section \ref{subsec:designUtilExample}.
-For regulators with limited computational resources, MCMC integration cannot enable usable evaluations of considered sampling plans, nor easily allow analysis of the marginal impact of budgets.
-A faster algorithm is needed for applications of plan utility to be practical.